Skip to content Skip to navigation

 Highlights of our reconciliation journey to date:

-• met with the Taungurung Land & Waters Council to discuss the implications of the agreements under the Traditional Owner Settlement Act 2010 (Vic), and followed up with several workshops
+• Met with the Taungurung Land & Waters Council to discuss the implications of the agreements under the Traditional Owner Settlement Act 2010 (Vic), and followed up with several workshops